Media development

-Support for Media Development
+Support

 International donors and other organizations often include support for media development as part of their overall support to international economic and democratic development.
-Typical efforts to develop independent media development include: journalist training and education; support for and advice on improving the legal and business environment for media; efforts to improve the sustainability of existing outlets; media literacy training; digital media training and integration; infrastructure development; and monitoring and evaluation efforts.
+Typical efforts to develop independent media development include: journalist training and education; support for and advice on improving the legal and business environment for media; efforts to improve the sustainability of existing outlets; media literacy training; digital media training and integration; infrastructure development; monitoring and evaluation efforts, and supporting the transition of state media to public service media with editorial independence.

-Indicators for Media Development
+Indicators

 UNESCO Media Development Indicators

 UNESCO developed Media Development Indicators in 2008 as a framework for international media development.